The summer’s transfer window was all rather silly, wasn’t it?

 With the club’s famous Basque-only transfer policy, there’s little reason for them to sell their star players for anything less than their release clause, simply because the transfer money they stand to receive cannot be spent beyond the region’s borders.

-That means that big clubs desperate to sign one of their players – such as Chelsea are at the moment – will always be strong-armed into paying more than their expected value.
+That means that big clubs desperate to sign one of their players will always be strong-armed into paying more than their expected value.

-It’s been going on for years, even before the days of transfer fees being overly excessive (thank you very much, Neymar).
+It’s been going on for years, even before the days of transfer fees being overly excessive (thank you very much, Paris Saint-Germain).

 In 2012, Bayern Munich were forced to pay over £30million for Spain international Javi Martinez, far exceeding what any club in Germany had spent before.